Bandar Lampung: Administrative districts

+Demographics

+Bandar Lampung is the fourth-largest city in the region of Sumatra, after Medan, Palembang and Batam.
+The city's population of 790,057 in 2005; 881,801 in 2010, 977,686 in 2015 and 1,166,066 in 2020; the official estimate as of mid-2024 was 1,077,664, giving a drop of nearly 90,000 from the figure at the 2020 Census.

+The dominant ethnic groups in Bandar Lampung are Javanese, primarily composed of the descendants of people transported from Java in the early 20th century by the Dutch and the transmigration program of the New Order regime.
+The Lampungese are natives of the city, having lived as peddlers and fishermen in the outskirts of the city.
+The other major ethnic groups are Sundanese and Bantenese who originate from across the strait.
+This city is the largest population of Sundanese and Bantenese outside of West Java who have lived since the Banten Sultanate era.
+Chinese and Minangkabau who each amount to around 3.3% of the city's population are mostly concentrated around the city center and near the markets.

 Climate

 Bandar Lampung has a tropical rainforest climate (Af) with heavy rainfall year-round.
 Rain gets noticeably heavier from November to April.

 Transportation

 Air

 Bandar Lampung is served by Radin Inten II Airport (TKG), in the neighbouring county of South Lampung.
 The airport can be accessed by public transportation, such as bus and mini bus.

 Road transport

 Bandar Lampung has several road transportation alternatives.
-The most popular is a minibus called angkot, an abbreviation from Angkutan Kota (literally translated as City Transportation).
+The most popular is a minibus called angkot, an abbreviation from Angkutan Kota (literally translated as 'City Transportation').
 They serve routes throughout the city, operated privately and cheaply.
-Usually, an angkot covers some area between Tanjung Karang (heart of Bandar Lampung) and an urban area.
-Currently, routes covered are Tanjung Karang - Garuntang, Tanjung Karang - Teluk Betung, Tanjung Karang - Rajabasa, Tanjung Karang - Sukarame, Tanjung Karang - Langkapura and many more.
+Usually, an angkot covers some area between Tanjung Karang (the heart of Bandar Lampung) and an urban area.
+Currently, routes covered are Tanjung Karang – Garuntang, Tanjung Karang – Teluk Betung, Tanjung Karang – Rajabasa, Tanjung Karang – Sukarame, Tanjung Karang – Langkapura and more.

-Bandarlampung Transportation Office has announced that in October 2011 will serve two of seven routes planned by bus rapid transit — the Rajabasa-Sukaraja and Sukaraja-Korpri housing complex in Sukarame.
+Bandarlampung Transportation Office has announced that in October 2011 it will serve two of the seven routes planned by bus rapid transit—the Rajabasa-Sukaraja and Sukaraja-Korpri housing complexes in Sukarame.